Abdiramen/cs2001-cpl/python/python.md

 a = Assignment()
 ```

 # Practice problems
 1. Consider the `to_bin()` and `count_forever()` generator functions from class:
-    - `to_bin(it)` returs an interable that converts every item fro it to its
+    - `to_bin(it)` returns an iterable that converts every item fro it to its
       binary representatino
-    - `count_forever(start=0)` returns an iterable that yiels start, start+1,
+    - `count_forever(start=0)` returns an iterable that yields start, start+1,
       start+2, ...
-    - For each snippet, indicate whether it iterminates or not:
+    - For each snippet, indicate whether it it terminates or not:
         ```python
         to_bin(count_forever()) # Yes, Generator object
         (bin(x) for x in count_forever()) # Yes, Generator object
         {x:bin(x) for x in count_forever()} # No
         ```
-2. Define a function count and a variable init so that `reduce(count, my_list,
+2. Define a function count and a variable in it so that `reduce(count, my_list,
    init)` would reduce a dictionary indicating the number of times each item
    occurs in `my_list`:
    ```python